bitcoin-computer/docs/More-Examples/wallet.md

   await this.computer.broadcast(transaction)
 }
 ```

-There is one abstraction of the code ab

 !!!
 The "More Examples" Section is under construction.
 We are using it to refine our api so some features (``computer.getUtxos`` and ``computer.broadcast``) are not supported yet.
 See the [Api](../Library/api.md) for a list of currently supported features.